-Higher Education Examination arrangements recommendations, if applicable and bearing in mind that final decisions about examination arrangements lie with the institution the student attends.
-If student is eligible, how to apply for the Disabled Student's Allowance.
-Recommendation for specialist teaching support.
 Recommendation for use of assistive technologies.
 Reference to, if known, university-specific inclusive support, teaching and learning practices.
 Advice regarding post-university / workplace support e.g. workplace needs assessments.
 Useful references and resources: literature, audio, web, app etc. Practice placement advice (if relevant) Workplace See Additional Guidance Personal recommendations Additionally, all assessments should include some personal recommendations pertinent to the individual assessed and the assessment outcome (including where there is a diagnostic outcome of no specific learning difficulty) that are not covered by the more generic recommendations above.
 For example: Advice regarding a specific study skill issue Subject - specific study strategies that can support students with SpLDs / all students.
 Strategies for managing specific work tasks and /or more general work -related stresses.
 Useful references and resources: literature, audio, web, app etc. Acknowledgement of support / intervention / work or study environments suggested by the individual as being beneficial.

-Appendices Essential Appendix 1: Explanation of Statistical Terms 1-2 pages Short, accessible explanations should be provided of statistical terms used in the report.
-These are likely to include standard scores and the concepts of the normal distribution of standard scores and of standard deviation .
+At the end of this section assessors might wish to sign and date the report again.
+Appendices Essential Appendix 1: Explanation of Statistical Short, accessible explanations should be provided of statistical terms used in the report.
+These are likely to include standard scores and the concepts of the normal distribution of standard scores and of standard deviation.
 Confidence intervals should be explained carefully to avoid the common misconceptions associated with their use.
-Test descriptors should be explained and related to a range of scores.
+Terms 1-2 pages Test descriptors should be explained and related to a range of scores.
 For example, 'the broad average range for standardised tests (85 - 115) covers 68% of the population, which means that most people taking these tests will fall into this range'.
-It should be noted in the report that, 'Some test manuals use different types of score or level descriptor, but to maintain consistency and clarity for the readers of the report, scores used in this assessment follow the descriptions given in the table below.'
-Examples of Range Descriptors : Choose a set of these descriptors as best fits the individual profile See following page.

-Standard Score Descriptive Ranges Standard Score Descriptive Ranges

-131 or more Well above average 131+ Very High

-121 -130 High

-116 - 130 Above average

-111 115 High Assesses 116 - 120 Above Average

-111 - 115 High Average 111 - 115 High Average

-90 - 110 Mid Average 90 - 110 Mid Average

-85 - 89 Low average

-85 - 89 Low average

-70 - 84 Below average ow average 80 -84 Below Average

-69 or less Well below average 70 - 79 Low

-- 69 or less Very Low
+It should be noted in the report that, 'Some test manuals use different types of score or level descriptor, but to in the table below.' arity for the readers of the report, tors : Choose a set of these descri Examples of Range Descriptors : Choose one of these as best fits the student profile Standard Score Descriptive Ranges Standard Score Descriptive Ranges 131 and above Very High 131 and above Well Above Average 121 -130 High 116 - 130 Above Average 116 - 120 Above Average 111 -115 High Average 111 - 115 High Average 90 - 110 Mid Average 90 - 110 Mid Average 85 - 89 Low Average 85 - 89 Low Average 70 - 84 Below Average 80 - 84 Below Average 69 or less Well Below Average 70 - 79 Low 69 or less Very Low Appendix 2: Summary Table of Test 1 page preferred Wherever possible, report scores in a consistent format: As standard scores with a mean of 100 and standard deviation of 15.
+Use a psychometric conversion table if standard scores in this format are not available in the test manual.

-Appendix 2: 1 page Wherever possible, report scores in a consistent format Summary Table of Test preferred Results As standard scores with a mean of 100 and standard deviation of 15.
-Use a psychometric conversion table if standard scores in this format are not available • Include sub-test, and composite scores where appropriate. • Percentile scores are not mandatory. • Confidence Intervals may be included to indicate test reliability Appendix 3: Definition(s) of SpLD(s) as applicable 1 page Refer to a recognised and referenced definition and see SASC website for updated definitions.
-Include only those relevant to the report.
-Appendix 4: Test References and Descriptors In an accessible format and preferably arranged in the order presented in the overview and assessment report, fully reference and describe briefly each test, and what it measures.
+Results Include subtest scores Percentile scores are not mandatory Confidence intervals are included to indicate test reliability Appendix 3: Definition(s) of SpLD(s) as applicable 1 page In identifying dyslexia, refer to a recognised and referenced definition.
+See SASC website for updated definitions of DCD/dyspraxia, dyscalculia and ADHD and a discussion of visual difficulties.
+Appendix 4: Test References and Descriptors 1-2 pages and no more than 2 pages In an accessible format and preferably arranged in the order presented in the assessment report, fully reference and describe briefly each test and what it measures.
 Give the age-range of the test standardisation and the form(s) used.
 Disclosing sensitive details of the test (e.g. items, timing) should be avoided.
-Appendix 5: Further References Optional Fully reference other resources as needed.
+Appendix 5: Further References 1 page Optional Give details of any other references.